Pricing Strategy - Wholesale / Distribution

 Wholesale / Distribution Industry Insight

-In recent years, many OEMs have attempted to go direct and bypass the distributor function or have not managed the natural channel conflict well, leading to reductions in total product profitability as one channel battles against another channel for the same customer dollar.
+In recent years, many OEMs have attempted to go direct and bypass the distributor function.
+Others have not managed the natural channel conflict well, leading to reductions in total product profitability as one channel battles against another for the same customer dollar.

 Alternatively, the product range and sales mix is not optimal, leading to substandard margins and reduced profitability despite revenues and volumes holding steady or growing.